Transportation in Saskatchewan: Trails

-The boundary survey trail was a 30 ft wide trail cut through timber and brush by a surveying team marking the 49th parallel beginning between 1872 and 1874.
-In 1874, the North-West Mounted Police were dispatched to Fort Whoop-Up in Alberta.
+The Boundary Commission Trail was a 30 ft trail cut through timber and brush by a surveying team marking the 49th parallel, beginning between 1872 and 1874.
+In 1874, the North-West Mounted Police were dispatched to Fort Whoop-Up in what is now Alberta.
 They travelled through the United States to the Manitoba border, and from there were to follow the boundary survey trail to Fort Whoop-Up.
 There actual route extended through Roche Percee, the Cypress Hills, Ponteix, and near Medicine Hat.
-1875 marked the beginnings of the Telegraph Trail which was a 132 ft wide trail from Fort Pelly, to Fort Carlton, Humboldt, Prince Albert, Battleford, and onwards to Edmonton.
-This was to be the initial stages for the transcontinental railway to travel through the more populated areas of the fur trade area and the North-West Territories' capital, Battleford.
+1875 marked the beginnings of the Telegraph Trail which was a 132 ft trail from Fort Pelly, to Fort Carlton, Humboldt, Prince Albert, Battleford, and onwards to Edmonton.
+This was to be the initial stage for the transcontinental railway to travel through the more populated areas of the fur trade area and the North-West Territories' capital, Battleford.
 The southern area of the North-West territories was deemed in Palliser's report to be a vast desert and unfit for human habitation.